 In traditional application design, we spend a lot of time worrying about how the buttons, tabs, menus, and windows are going to look and where they should be placed.
 A lot of times this 'chrome'-centric methodology is at the expense of focusing on how to best represent the content of our application.
 Windows 8 design turns that concept on its head with a concept the design guides refer to as “content over chrome”.

 The goal of applying “content before chrome” is reducing the amount of chrome that is always present on the screen and using the full screen to present the content of the application.
 Common actions will be placed in the App Bar at the top or bottom of the screen, hierarchical navigation can be shown in-line via group headers, and common interactions such as searching, sharing, and settings will be placed in the Charms bar that is available just off the right edge of the screen (more on this in point #8).
-The result is a cleaner looking interface that allows the content of your app to shine.5.
-Typography is king
+The result is a cleaner looking interface that allows the content of your app to shine.

 Windows 8 applications that aren’t games (and maybe even some that are games) feature designs that are heavily based on clean typography.
 The font that is used predominantly in Windows 8 is Segoe UI, which is a Humanist typeface that has been updated for Windows 8 to take on an even more sans serif style than in Windows 7 (details on the update here).
-Microsoft has specified what font style and weights should be used for various parts of a Windows 8 applications in its 'Guidelines for fonts' document.
+Microsoft has specified what font style and weights should be used for various parts of a Windows 8 applications in its 'Guidelines for fonts' (opens in new tab) document.
 Perhaps even more important than the type ramp is the typographic grid that all application elements should align to.
 The grid is made up of 20-pixel units with 5-pixel subunits.
-A guide to laying out app pages using the typographic grid can be found here.6.
-Design for touch
+A guide to laying out app pages using the typographic grid can be found here (opens in new tab).

 In addition to classic laptops and desktops, Windows 8 will also run on tablets and ultrabooks that include touchscreens.
 Since the OS will be running on so many touch-enabled devices, the app platform has been designed touch-first.
 When designing applications for Windows 8 it is important to design for touch.
 This means that elements need to provide ample room for touch targeting and provide immediate feedback when pressed.
 Content on the screen should also be laid out in ergonomically friendly locations.